 Unfortunately, at no point was it made clear that Brook was on a list and her operation could take place at any point during the morning.
 Ten o’clock came and went and her toys and Amazon Fire were keeping her entertained to a point.
 11 o’clock came and went and her tummy was telling her loud and clear that she was hungry.

 We were walking around in the corridor and we saw the consultant who told us it would only be a few more minutes.
 I learnt at this point that doctors clearly have a very different idea of time, and when we spoke to the nurse she advised me he was carrying out another procedure, but that we would be next.
-With all the best will in the world, any operation takes longer than a few minutes.
+With all the best will in the world, any operation of any kind takes longer than a few minutes.

 Going For The Aesthetic

 Brook agreed to get on the bed and she had all her toys around her.
 I answered some questions and confirmed that I had signed the consent form earlier.
-The nurse was reading Brook a Peppa Pig story while her cannula was fitted and general anaesthetic was given.
+The nurse was reading Brook a Peppa Pig story while her cannula was fitted and general anaesthetic were given.

 A mask was put over her face and off she went to sleep.
 I gave her a kiss good bye and then the tears came.
 All of a sudden my precious little baby was being taken into theatre and it was all completely out of my control.
 We walked back to the room and waited.
 The nurse very kindly got us some coffee and toast, as nobody had eaten or had anything to drink that morning.
 It didn’t seem right with Brook having to wait.